Sgrygorczuk/Find-Next-Larger/README.md

 remove all dead code; try to program as clearly as possible, since I try to read it.
 Do not copy code from another student or from the web; this is an easy project, and must be all your own work.
-Submit your source code by e-mail to phjmbrass@gmail.com; include the course (220) and homework number in the subject line, and your name as a comment in the homework file.